 If you are struggling with benzo abuse, it is important to seek professional help.
 California Centers for Recovery offers a safe and effective detox program for those who want to overcome their addiction.
 Our team of specialists will work with you to create a personalized treatment plan that meets your needs.
 We offer a range of services in our detox and residential treatment programs.

-Our benzo detox center in Manhattan Beach, CA is staffed by experienced professionals who understand the dangers of abusing these drugs.
+Our benzo detox center in the South Bay Area is staffed by experienced professionals who understand the dangers of abusing these drugs.
 We will provide you with the support and care you need to get through detox safely and successfully.
 We want to help you regain control of your life and start on the road to recovery.